witrac/iot-embeddedc/README.md

 Initialize
 ----------

-There are 2 ways to initialize the *iotfclient*.
+There are 2 ways to initialize the `iotfclient`.

 ### Passing as parameters

-The function *initialize* takes the following details to connect to the IBM Watson Internet of Things Platform service
+The function `initialize` takes the following details as parameters:

 -   client - Pointer to the *iotfclient*
 -   org - Your organization ID